 One major difference this makes to a subgrantee is that the district may pay staff of a school operating under a schoolwide program using a combination of federal and non-federal funding sources without regard to the activities the staff person is performing compared to the federal program used to pay the person.
 For example, schoolwide funds from Title I, Part A may be used to pay any teacher in a schoolwide program since selection of eligible students is not required.
 Thus, the subgrantee has more flexibility to use funds across federal and state programs to address the academic achievement needs of all students of a school.
-In practical terms, this means the staff of a schoolwide program do not have to maintain time and effort records (timesheets, activity logs, etc.) to document their time charged to multiple programs.
-However, staff who work for both a schoolwide program and a non-schoolwide program will still have to track time and effort.
+In practical terms, this means the staff of a schoolwide program do not have to maintain time and effort records (timesheets, activity logs, etc.) to document their time charged to multiple program will still have to track time and effort.